heikotopol/heikotopol.github.io/_pages/portfolio.md

 My research interests can be divided into the following parts:

-# Soft Fibrous Material Applicable to Tissue Modeling
+# 1. Soft Tissue Modeling

-## Mechanoregulated Remodeling of Collagen
+## 1.1 Mechanoregulated Remodeling of Collagen

 _Biomechanics_ is the study of the mechanical properties, the function, and the motion of biological systems.
 This field of science combines different aspects of engineering and biology in order to gain a deeper insight into the properties of living materials.